David Walliams: Television career

 Walliams performed in the Big Finish Productions Doctor Who audio play Phantasmagoria, written by Mark Gatiss in 1999.
 In 2005, Walliams, Simon Pegg, Lucy Davis and Lauren Laverne starred in the video for Charlotte Hatherley's single "Bastardo".
 Later in the year, Walliams presented a documentary on James Bond, entitled David Walliams: My Life with James Bond.
 In 2007, he returned to non-comedy television, garnering positive reviews for his portrayal of a suave and dangerous manipulator in Stephen Poliakoff's Capturing Mary.

 He portrayed comedian Frankie Howerd in the BBC Four television film Rather You Than Me.
 In 2010, Walliams appeared with Paul Rudd and Steve Carell in the comedy Dinner for Schmucks.
 Walliams played the strange mole-like alien Gibbis in the sixth series of Doctor Who, in the episode "The God Complex", broadcast on BBC One in 2011.
 In April 2012 Walliams appeared in an episode of ITV's Perspectives programme entitled "David Walliams: The Genius of Dahl".
 Also in 2012, he narrated Are You Having a Laugh?
 TV and Disability on BBC Two, and the ITV2 series Top Dog Model.

 In 2013, Walliams appeared in two episodes of the comedy series Blandings as Rupert Baxter, an efficiency expert hired to serve as Lord Emsworth's secretary.
 Also that year, and in 2014, Walliams starred as chemistry teacher Keith Church in the BBC One sitcom Big School, which he created and co-wrote.
 The series also starred Catherine Tate, Frances de la Tour and Philip Glenister.
-In March 2014 Walliams narrated a short video for the charity, Electrical Safety First, featuring the character Charley from the Charley Says educational films of the 1970s.

 For Comic Relief's Red Nose Day 2015, Walliams appeared as Lou Todd and Stephen Hawking in the Andy Pipkin role along with Catherine Tate as a nun.
 In 2015, coinciding with the 125th anniversary of Agatha Christie's birth, Walliams played the role of Tommy Beresford in Partners in Crime, a six-part BBC series.
 In September 2015, Walliams began filming for his BBC sketch show Walliams & Friend, which also starred Joanna Lumley and Morgana Robinson and premiered on Christmas Eve in 2015.
 The show returned for a full series in November 2016.

 Walliams hosted the final comedy show Thrills and Spills in December 2016.
 The final was held in Louisville, Kentucky.
 In December 2016, Walliams presented the Royal Variety Performance and a Christmas special episode of Blankety Blank, both shows for ITV.
 In 2017, Walliams guest presented five episodes of The Nightly Show for ITV.

 In 2017, Walliams, along with Rochelle Humes, were both confirmed as Voice Trumpets, joining the existing cast of Daniel Rigby, Antonia Thomas, Jim Broadbent, Fearne Cotton and Jane Horrocks In series 2 of the reboot of classic British children's television series Teletubbies.

-In October 2019, Walliams became the new National Television Awards (NTAs) host for 2020, taking over after Dermot O'Leary's ten-year presenting stint.
+In October 2019, Walliams became the new National Television Awards host for 2020, taking over after Dermot O'Leary's ten-year presenting stint.
+He hosted the show for one year before being replaced by Joel Dommett.